-3.At the top of the import from Excel dialog, select an Excel file (the dialog accepts both the XLSX file extension as well as the traditional XLS file extension).
+3.At the top of the import from Excel dialog, select an Excel file (both the XLSX and the XLS file extensions are accepted).

 4.Use the preview to specify at which row to start the importation (as shown in the example on the right, make sure you do not include title headers in the rows selected for import).

-6.Decide if you want to import the contents of only one specific column, or of all non-blank columns (in which case you should specify the text to be used to separate each column's text, as shown in the examples of the previous section).
+5.Decide if you want to import the contents of only one specific column, or of all non-blank columns (in which case you should specify the text to be used to separate each column's text, as shown in the examples of the previous section covering Column D).

 6.Click on the import button.
 Once importation is complete, a dialog will come up informing you of the number of recurring holidays successfully imported.